-Universal Credit is a new simpler, single monthly payment for people in or out of work, which will eventually join together some of the benefits and tax credits that you might be getting now.
-Universal Credit will replace:
+Universal Credit is a new simpler, single monthly payment for people in or out of work.

 - Income-based Jobseeker’s Allowance

 - Income support

 - Child Tax credit